 While I could absolutely limit my intake of the first two, they were not something I was ready to completely cut out if my life.
 But, after having a conversation with my brother who had also had acid reflux and had successfully gotten rid of it almost completely, he highly recommended cutting caffeine from my diet.

-Like I mentioned earlier, everybody has a different body and a different reason for making the decisions that they do.
-But cutting coffee from my diet is absolutely a decision that I would gladly make again.
+Like I mentioned earlier, everybody has a different body and a different reason for making the decisions that they do, though cutting coffee from my diet is absolutely a decision that I would gladly make again.

 HOW I Stopped Drinking Coffee

 Even though I wasn’t a huge coffee drinker, it was incredibly difficult to quit.
-But using some tried and true tips from others, I was back to normal in ~3 months.
+Use these tried and true tips – using these learnings, I was back to normal in ~3 months.

 1) Plan Ahead – Getting a date on the calendar allowed me to do bit of weaning prior.
-I cut my average drinking down, and stayed actively conscious of how much I was drinking.
-I was also able to avoid mornings where I knew I’d have to be 100% alert.
+I cut my average drinking down, and stayed actively conscious of how much coffee I was drinking.
+I was also able to avoid skipping coffee entirely on mornings where I knew I’d have to be 100% alert.
 This preparation allowed me to feel a lot less pressure when the quitting time came around.

 2) Inform Family, Friends, and Co-Workers of Your Decision – You may be moody and incredibly tired, especially at the very beginning.
 Let those close to you know what’s going on, not only for accountability, but so that they know why you might be acting a bit differently for a while.